 Request for teacher or principal overall score and effectiveness rating

 New York State Education Law requires each classroom teacher and school principal to receive an annual professional performance review (APPR) that results in a composite effectiveness score and rating.
 All parents/guardians have the right to obtain the APPR quality ratings and composite effectiveness scores for their child’s current teacher(s) and principal(s) once they are available.
-To initiate this request, please contact Lisa Cutting, Assistant Superintendent for Curriculum and Instruction, at 518-356-8205.
+To initiate this request, please contact Laurel Logan-King, Assistant Superintendent for Curriculum and Instruction, at 518-356-8205.

 If you have any trouble accessing the documents linked from this page, please contact the Communications Office at 518-356-8250.
 The FREE Adobe Acrobat Reader can be downloaded here.